This post may contain affiliate links. Please read our disclosure policy.

 Looking for more small batch cookie recipes?
 Try our Shortbread Cookie Bites, Oatmeal Cookies, and classic Chocolate Chip Cookies!

-• Speedy: No dough chilling required, and the cookies are ready in just 10 minutes.
+• Quick and Easy: No need to chill the dough—these ginger cookies are ready to bake and enjoy in just 10 minutes.

 RELATED: The Best Small Batch Cookie Recipes